mjallen729/mjallen729/README.md

 I'm interested in full stack engineering, cryptography, & machine learning.
 Check out my repos or to see what I'm up to!

-I love collaborating; feel free to create pull requests, issues, or comments.
+I'd love to hear from you; feel free to create pull requests, issues, or comments.

 ## 🔧 Toolbox
 [![Python](https://img.shields.io/badge/python-3776AB.svg?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org)